 No verdict on first full day of jury deliberations in Delphi murder trial for killings of two teenage girls in Indiana

-INDIANAPOLIS — The first full day of jury deliberations ended without a verdict on Friday in the trial of Richard Allen, who is accused in the 2017 killings of two teenage girls who had vanished during a hike in Delphi, Indiana, in 2017.
+INDIANAPOLIS — The first full day of jury deliberations ended without a verdict on Friday in the trial of Richard Allen, who is accused in the 2017 killings of two teenage girls who had vanished during a hike in Delphi, Indiana.

 Jurors began their deliberations Thursday afternoon, spending two hours deliberating before wrapping up for the day.
 They then spent seven hours on Friday deliberating without reaching a verdict, and will return Saturday morning.